How I replaced GTLR with a lean REST setup—token-based Google Drive integration using URLSession, safer secrets, and fewer moving parts.

 - I kept: typed request builders, small decoders, and a single

-with request/response logging (redacted).
+HTTPClient with request/response logging (redacted).

 Ship it

-.
+Start by swapping your file list screen to REST calls behind an AuthService.
 If it feels good, move uploads and metadata next.
 When you hit the first 401 in the wild, you’ll be glad you understand the flow.
 Download the starter snippet for URLSession + refresh and make your Drive calls boring—in the best way.

 - randomblink